TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.19.md

 ---

-And Jehovah saw [it], and abhorred [them], Because of the provocation of his sons and his daughters.
+Yahweh saw [it], and abhorred [them], because of the provocation of his sons and his daughters.